trivago/prettier-plugin-sort-imports/README.md

 Previously known as `experimentalBabelParserPluginsList`.

 A collection of plugins for babel parser.
-The plugin passes this list to babel parser, so it can understand the syntax's used in the file being formatted.
+The plugin passes this list to babel parser, so it can understand the syntaxes used in the file being formatted.
 The plugin uses prettier itself to figure out the parser it needs to use but if that fails, you can use this field to enforce the usage of the plugins' babel parser needs.

 **To pass the plugins to babel parser**:
 ```
-  "importOrderParserPlugins" : ["angular", "decorators"]
+  "importOrderParserPlugins" : ["classProperties", "decorators-legacy"]
 ```

 **To pass the options to the babel parser plugins**: Since prettier options are limited to string, you can pass plugins